Less is More: Data-Efficient Adaptation for Controllable Text-to-Video Generation: Analysis

 \subsection{Hypothesis 2: Low-Rank Conditional Representation}

-Another hypothesis is that the adapter has learned an efficient, compact representation for the physical effect, which is a sign of good generalization.

-\textbf{Method: Effective Rank Test.} The output of the conditional branch, $y_{\text{cond}}$, is a linear combination of the value vectors in $V_{\text{cond}}(c)$.
-We can therefore analyze the dimensionality of this value tensor directly.
-We generate $V_{\text{cond}}(c)$ for a strong condition ($c=1$), reshape it into a 2D matrix, and compute its SVD to analyze its singular value spectrum, just as we states in \cref{sec:methods} a successfully factorized model should learn an efficient and compact representation for the conditioning.
-A physical effect, such as motion blur, should not require a high-dimensional feature space.
-A low-rank representation is a strong indicator of good generalization, suggesting that the model has learned the ``essence'' of the effect rather than overfitting to training data artifacts.
+Our second hypothesis is that the adapter has learned an efficient, compact representation for the physical effect---a sign of good generalization.
+We test this via an effective rank analysis: we generate $V_{\text{cond}}(c)$ for a strong condition ($c=1$), reshape it into a 2D matrix, and compute the SVD of the resulting conditional output $y_{\text{cond}}$ (see Algorithm~\ref{alg:evaluation} for full details).
+A physical effect such as motion blur should not require a high-dimensional feature space; a low-rank singular value spectrum therefore indicates that the adapter has learned the essence of the effect rather than overfitting to training data artifacts.
+Extended visual comparisons across four training configurations are provided in the supplementary material (\Cref{sec:low_rank_vis}).